aravaca/Invincible-Tic-tac-toe-AI-/README.md

 ## Description

-To play the game, simply download the tic-tac-toe AI.exe file in the dist folder and run it.

-Should you wish to run the game alongside the code in some IDE, copy the source code and run the game using the following command:
+To play the game on Windows, simply download the tic-tac-toe AI.exe file in the dist folder and run it.
+Otherwise, assuming that you have Python installed, copy the source code (or clone the repository) and run the game using the following command:
 ```bash
 python game.py
 ```